The best museum memberships for children and families

 If you’re looking for a museum membership that gives plenty of diversity, joining the Royal Museums Greenwich could tick all the boxes.
 Membership covers access to its four different sites, all of which have lots to stimulate young minds: the National Maritime Museum, the 19th-century tea clipper the Cutty Sark, the Queen’s House and the Royal Observatory.

 Family membership also includes free entry to all of the year-round family exhibitions and events, including the brilliant live planetarium shows at the Observatory, designed especially to appeal to kids.

 Family membership from £60 for one adult and up to four children, or £75 for two adults and up to four children.

-One of the UK’s most popular museums for kids, At-Bristol is packed with hands-on exhibits alongside live science shows, planetarium shows, theme days and workshops, all with a science, technology and engineering slant.
+One of the UK’s most popular museums for kids, We The Curious - formerly At-Bristol - is packed with hands-on exhibits alongside live science shows, planetarium shows, theme days and workshops, all with a science, technology and engineering slant.

 Members can take advantage of unlimited fast-track entry, 50 per cent off planetarium shows, exclusive events and competitions and a 10 per cent discount in the gift shop.

 Child membership costs £32 for children aged three to 15.